home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 ## Remote

-The `remote` subdomain allows you to interact with universal remotes.
-You can:

-- Learn IR codes, which will be stored into JSON files.
-- Send the IR codes you have learned.
-- Send RF codes (use the base64 feature).
+The `remote` entities allow you to control Broadlink universal remotes.
+You can learn IR codes, send the codes you have learned and send RF codes (use the base64 functionality).
+These entities are created automatically when you configure a device that has IR/RF capabilities.

-### Learn IR codes
+### Learning IR codes

 Use the `remote.learn_command` service to learn IR codes.